Sallis and Wake Forest host NC State

 Raleigh, North Carolina; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Wake Forest faces NC State after Hunter Sallis scored 20 points in Wake Forest’s 77-66 victory against the SMU Mustangs.
+BOTTOM LINE: Wake Forest visits NC State after Hunter Sallis scored 20 points in Wake Forest’s 77-66 victory over the SMU Mustangs.

-The Wolfpack are 10-6 in home games.
-NC State has a 7-9 record in games decided by 10 or more points.
+The Wolfpack have gone 10-6 at home.
+NC State has a 1-5 record in games decided by less than 4 points.

 The Demon Deacons have gone 11-4 against ACC opponents.
 Wake Forest averages 70.6 points while outscoring opponents by 3.9 points per game.

-NC State’s average of 6.2 made 3-pointers per game is 1.7 fewer made shots on average than the 7.9 per game Wake Forest allows.
-Wake Forest has shot at a 45.2% rate from the field this season, the same as opponents of NC State have averaged.
+NC State’s average of 6.2 made 3-pointers per game is 1.7 fewer made shots on average than the 7.9 per game Wake Forest gives up.
+Wake Forest averages 70.6 points per game, 0.8 more than the 69.8 NC State gives up.

-TOP PERFORMERS: Brandon Huntley-Hatfield is averaging 7.9 points for the Wolfpack.
-Jayden Taylor is averaging 11.8 points over the last 10 games.
+TOP PERFORMERS: Marcus Hill is averaging 12.2 points for the Wolfpack.
+Dontrez Styles is averaging 1.8 made 3-pointers over the last 10 games.

-Tre’Von Spillers is averaging 10 points and 7.8 rebounds for the Demon Deacons.
-Sallis is averaging 1.4 made 3-pointers over the last 10 games.
+Sallis is shooting 29.0% from beyond the arc with 1.5 made 3-pointers per game for the Demon Deacons, while averaging 18.5 points and 5.1 rebounds.
+Cameron Hildreth is shooting 44.6% and averaging 15.0 points over the last 10 games.

 LAST 10 GAMES: Wolfpack: 1-9, averaging 66.1 points, 27.7 rebounds, 10.8 assists, 6.5 steals and 3.8 blocks per game while shooting 39.7% from the field.
 Their opponents have averaged 74.7 points per game.